Jean-Marc Petroff: Murders

-On 29 August 1995, Jean-Claude Poulet-Dachary, aged 46, was found dead at the foot of the stairs in his apartment block.
-Findings at the scene showed that the cause of death had been a fall down the stairs.
-A resident of the building even testified that an old lady had had to move out because of it.
-The death of the politician soon proved to be a complex one, with the case split between an accidental death and a political crime.
-The media quickly seized on the case, which prompted Le Chevallier and Jean-Marie Le Pen to intervene.
-On the night of 30 August, two members of the FN's Service d'ordre were inspecting the crime scene.
-They came across Petroff, who was parking his moped to enter the building.
-Questioned by the two men, Petroff also replied that he had come for the same case.
-When questioned by the two members, he replied that he had not killed him and jumped on his moped before fleeing.
+On 29 August 1995, Poulet-Dachary was found dead at the foot of the stairs in his apartment block.
+Evidence at the scene indicated that the cause of death was a fall down the stairs.
+A resident of the building testified that an old lady had had to move out because of it.
+The investigation into the death was complex, with both an accidental death and a political crime being considered.
+The case soon attracted media attention, which prompted interventions from Le Chevallier and Jean-Marie Le Pen.
+On the night of 30 August, two members of the FN's Service d'ordre were inspecting the crime scene when they came across Petroff, who was parking his moped to enter the building.
+Questioned by the two men, Petroff replied that he had come for the same case.
+He then said that he had not killed him and left the scene quickly on his moped.

-The next day, the two men reported the incident to Jean-Marie Le Chevallier, but he refused to take the meeting into consideration as he considered the crime to be political.
+The next day, the two men reported the incident to Le Chevallier, but he refused to take the meeting into consideration as he considered the crime to be political.
 Petroff went to Toulon police station on 4 September to describe his relationship with Poulet-Dachary.
-When questioned about his schedule on the night of his death, he claimed to have spent the evening with two lesbians.
+When questioned about his movements on the night of his death, he claimed to have spent the evening with two lesbians.
 When questioned, they confirmed Petroff's alibi and he was released.

-One evening in November, Petroff killed Alain Doridot, a 39-year-old homeless man, in a squat in Toulon, after punching and slapping him.
-In the company of other rough sleepers, Petroff threatens to kill them if they report him.
-They were frightened by Petroff's anger and decided to listen to him.
-He orders one of them to take him and the body to a wood, who agrees in the face of Petroff's anger.
-Once in an isolated wood, Signes buried his victim.
-When questioned about the incident, none of the accomplices said they knew what had happened to the homeless man.
-They were all released and went on with their lives.
+One evening in November, Petroff killed Alain Doridot, a 39-year-old homeless man, in the company of other rough sleepers in a squat in Toulon, after punching and slapping him.
+Petroff threatened to kill those present if they reported him, and forced one of them to help him take the body to an isolated wood in Signes, where he buried his victim.
+All of these witnesses denied any knowledge of what had happened to the homeless man when questioned by police, and were released.

 On the night of 30 to 31 July 1998, Petroff invited Aoun Amarouche, aged 36, and Patricia Leblanc, aged 31, two homeless people, into his home on the ground floor of the Bon Abri building at 28 boulevard Alata in Toulon.
-As the couple slept, Petroff struck Amarouche and Leblanc with nine and ten axe blows respectively.
-Unaware that the couple had died, he then grabbed a tyre iron to suffocate his victims, who quickly died.
-After committing his crime, Petroff tried to wipe off the traces of blood on the walls, floor and ceiling, but was unable to remove them all.
-He realises that he is being framed and calls the police to report the crime.
+As the couple slept, Petroff struck Amarouche and Leblanc with nine and ten axe blows respectively, then suffocated them to death with a tyre iron.
+He then tried to wipe traces of blood from the walls, floor and ceiling, but was unable to remove them all.
+Believing that he was being framed, he called the police to report the crime.